iho-ohi/S130PT/01_initiate/README.md

 #### Abstract

-This document describes an S-100 compliant product specification for Polygonal demarcations of global sea areas (PDGSA).
-The purpose is to support the provision of digital coordinates for limits of oceans and seas to meet requirements of contemporary geographic information systems.
-The S-130 datasets must designate global geographic sea areas by a system of unique numerical identifiers only.
+This document describes a Product Specification for the polygonal demarcation of global sea areas (PDGSA).
+It is a vector product specification that is primarily intended for encoding the extent of global sea areas using a system of unique numerical identifiers only.
+In this way, an authoritative dataset for limits of oceans and seas can be developed for use in contemporary geographic information and navigation systems.
+Its use is therefore not limited to navigational purposes only, but should also allow easy geospatial analysis by a broader audience.
+This Product Specification complies with the IHO S-100 Universal Hydrographic Data Model.

-Comment:Based on the S-130 ToRs and Proposal items 1.9.1-1.9.3 of A-2.
+*Comment (Lingzhi WU):Based on the S-130 ToRs and Proposal items 1.9.1-1.9.3 of A-2.*

 ...